py-why/dowhy/README.rst

 Introduction
 ------------
+Decision-making involves understanding how different variables affect each other and predicting the outcome when some of them are changed to new values.
+For instance, given an outcome variable, one may be interested in determining how a potential action(s) may affect it, understanding what led to its current value, or simulate what would happen if some variables are changed.
+Answering such questions requires causal reasoning.
+DoWhy is a Python library that guides you through the various steps of causal reasoning and provides a unified interface for answering causal questions.

 DoWhy provides a wide variety of algorithms for effect estimation, prediction, quantification of causal influences, diagnosis of causal structures, root cause analysis, interventions and